 Simmons, Erica.
 Hadassah and the Zionist Project.
-Lanham, Maryland: 2005 (forthcoming).
+Lanham, Maryland: Rowman & Littlefield, 2006.

-Shehory-Rubin, Zipora and Shifra Shvarts (together with Yoel Donchin).
-Hadassah for the Health of the People: The Health-Education Work of Hadassah in Erez Israel During the British Mandate.
-Israel: 2003.
+Shehory-Rubin, Zipora and Shifra Shvarts.
+Hadassah for the Health of the People: The Health Education Mission of Hadassah: the American Zionist Women in the Holy Land.
+Tel-Aviv: Dekel, 2012.